DiamondLightSource/dls-pmac-control/docs/gather.rst

 Data Gather
 ===========

 A data gather collects data for a particular motor variable over a specified length of time.
-This data can be plotted and saved for future reference.
+The data points are plotted automatically and the data can be saved for future reference.

 Configure Gather
 ----------------

-The user can configure a data gather from the "config" tab of the gather window.
+The user can configure a data gather from the "configure" tab of the gather window (see :numref:`fig-gather-config`).

+.. _fig-gather-config:

 .. figure:: gui_images/data-gather-config.png
   :width: 600